Sjeanpierre/go_rs_sync/README.md

 # go_rs_sync
 Go utility written to synchronize AWS vpc meta-data with Rightscale

-My first go project, so if you come acorss any ineffeciencies please let me know.
+My first go project, so if you come across any inefficiencies please let me know.

 Supports the syncing of
 * VPC Names